Long Beach-Yokkaichi Sister City Association

 Yokkaichi junior high school students who participate in Sister Schools are taking English classes in school.
 Long Beach students do not take Japanese language classes but have a shared interest in connecting with and learning about students in Japan.

-Goals and Benefits of the Sister School Program:
+Goals and benefits of the Sister School program: (UPDATED 4/11/25)

 “Sister School Program Goals and Benefits”

-Participating Sister Schools and Program Leaders:
+Participating Sister Schools and program leaders:

 “Sister School Program Partners”